Concurrent Session 3A: Supporting people out of custody

 Jeff Amatto is a proud Wiradjuri man, founder of More Cultural Rehabs Less Jails, and a nationally recognised advocate for cultural healing and justice reform.
 Drawing from his own lived experience of addiction, incarceration, and homelessness, Jeff has dedicated his life to empowering others through culturally safe rehabilitation and education.
 His grassroots approach, grounded in Aboriginal values and storytelling, has reached thousands across Australia—particularly those who feel forgotten by mainstream systems.

-programs that are not only effective but deeply respectful and inclusive.
+Jeff’s work is built on the belief that healing begins with connection: to culture, to community, and to self.
+He has partnered with organisations across sectors to deliver programs that are not only effective but deeply respectful and inclusive.
 Jeff attended Wellington High School in NSW and has since travelled over 350,000 kilometres delivering workshops across the country, sharing his journey and inspiring others to break cycles of disadvantage.
 He has a Diploma in Community Relations and continues to add to his learning every year.

-He has run his own business for over 7 years www.mcrlj.com.au , recently started Yindyamarra Landcare, www.yindyamarralandcare.com.au and is CEO of More Cultural Rehabs Less Jails Aboriginal Corporation.
+He has run his own business for over 7 years (www.mcrlj.com.au), recently started Yindyamarra Landcare (www.yindyamarralandcare.com.au) and is CEO of More Cultural Rehabs Less Jails Aboriginal Corporation.

 His leadership in the Brothers Healing initiative brings authenticity, hope, and a proven track record of impact.
 Jeff’s presence at the Homelessness NSW Conference will offer attendees a rare opportunity to learn from someone who has walked the path—and is now lighting the way for others.